Characterization of Discrete Time Scale Invariant Markov Sequences

-\begin{theorem} The function $R_n^H(\tau)$ in relation $(3.2)$ characterize the covariance function of a {\em DT-SIM} process, if these covariance functions satisfy the following condition \be \big(R_j^H(1)\big)^2\leqslant R_j^H(0)R_{j+1}^H(0)\ee for $ j=0, 1,\ldots, T-1$ and $R_T^H(0)=\alpha^{2TH}R_0^H(0)$. \end{theorem} {\bf Proof:} As by Theorem 3.1 we have the covariance function of the DT-SIM process of the form (3.2), so for the proof of this theorem it is enough to show that every covariance function of the form (3.2) is the covariance function of a DT-SIM process.
-For this, we show in (i) that the covariance function $R_n^H(\tau)$ which is defined in (3.1) has scale invariance property with scale $l=\alpha^T$, i.e, satisfies the equality $R_{n+T}^H(kT+v)=l^{2H}R_n^H(kT+v)$.
-We also prove in (ii) that $R_n^H(\tau)$ is the covariance function of a wide sense Markov process, as it satisfies in the relation $(2.4)$.\\ \\ {\bf (i)} According to $(3.2)$ we have that
+\begin{theorem} The function $R_n^H(\tau)$ in relation $(3.2)$ characterize the covariance function of a {\em DSIM} sequence, if these functions satisfy the following condition \be \big(R_j^H(1)\big)^2\leqslant R_j^H(0)R_{j+1}^H(0)\ee for $ j=0, 1,\ldots, T-1$ and $R_T^H(0)=\alpha^{2TH}R_0^H(0)$. \end{theorem} {\bf Proof:} It is enough to show that every covariance function of the form (3.2) is the covariance function of a DSIM sequence.
+For this, we show in (i) that the covariance function $R_n^H(\tau)$ has scale invariance property with scale $l=\alpha^T$.
+We also prove in (ii) that $R_n^H(\tau)$ is the covariance function of a wide sense Markov process, as it satisfies in the relation $(2.4)$.\\ {\bf (i)} According to $(3.2)$ we have

 where by $(3.3)$ and $(3.7)$